adi-khot/merlin/docs/source/user_guide/measurement_strategy.rst

 Extensions:

 - Add ``torch.nn.Linear`` or any classical layer after the quantum layer to map the probabilities to logits/regression targets.
-- Combine with :class:`~merlin.utils.grouping.mappers.LexGrouping` or :class:`~merlin.utils.grouping.mappers.ModGrouping` when you need fewer output features and don't want to increase the number of parameters.
+- Combine with :class:`~merlin.utils.grouping.LexGrouping` or :class:`~merlin.utils.grouping.ModGrouping` when you need fewer output features and don't want to increase the number of parameters.

 MODE_EXPECTATIONS
 ----------------